-Well, I’ll be honest.
+Man Of Tomorrow #16 is here and well, I’ll be honest.
 This issue of Man Of Tomorrow came as a complete surprise!
 After a few weeks without the series, I thought it was done and dusted, but I was wrong.
 This series is back with a brand new creative team and another fantastic issue.

 Before we go into that, let’s take a look at the cover.
 I personally love this cover, it’s really simple and is used as a pivotal moment within the issue.
 Just like the interior artwork the penciling by Scott Kolins seems sketched, but I love that and I feel it really adds to the cover.
 As does the incredibly vibrant colouring by Luis Guerrero, which tints Superman in a god-like glow.